Front Crawl Timing and Coordination

-The chances are, your front crawl timing is correct.
+The chances are, your front crawl breathing timing and coordination is actually pretty good.
 Don't believe me?

-There are a few variations to the timing and coordination of front crawl and there is a good chance you are already doing one of them.
+There are a few variations to the timing and coordination of all elements front crawl and there is a good chance you are already doing one of them.

 Confused?
 Read on...